Find out in this article how to add questions to your quiz.

 Identifying the End Points of the Quiz Questions

 You don't need to specify the end of the quiz manually.
-Simply, the quiz ends if any individual answer isn't linked to another question.
+The quiz ends if any individual answer isn't linked to another question.

 When the visitor reaches the end of the quiz, he/she will be taken to the next step.
 This will either be the "opt-in gate" or the results page, depending on the structure of the quiz.

 Below are some examples to show the end of the quiz questions.
-The red arrows show where the questioning ends:
+The red arrows show where the questioning ends (simply because the answer does not link to any other question from the quiz structure):

-After you've added the questions for your quiz, you have the option to choose whether the "Quiz Scroll" option should be enabled or not.
+You also have the option to choose whether the "Quiz Scroll" option should be enabled or not:

-I hope this article was useful for you.
+I hope this article was useful to you.
 If that's the case, make sure to reward our efforts with a smile below :)